Wish (2023)

 61st animated production, Strange World.
 Wish is more

-World, and the horrible story is not something you will expect from the
+World, and the horrible story is not something you would expect from

-(2016), Disney has struggled to create an animation that will make you
+(2016), Disney has struggled to create an animation that makes you want

 adventure.
-This film has forgettable characters, that leave no impact to the
+This film has forgettable characters that leave no impact on the

-viewer and the film all together is so poor, and it is the last thing you will
+viewer, and the film altogether is so poor, it is the last thing you would

 captured the world who could not stop talking about Bruno.

-when he takes their wish, he erases their memory of it, leaving them with a
+their wish, he erases their memory of it, leaving them with a feeling that

-feeling that something is missing in their life.
-Asha is a seventeen-year-old young
+something is missing in their life.
+Asha is a seventeen-year-old young lady

-lady, whose dream was to be an apprentice to the magician, King Magnifico.
+whose dream was to be an apprentice to the magician, King Magnifico.
+Upon her

-interview, she discovers all the above about the wishes of the people taken from
+interview, she discovers all the above about the wishes taken from the people

-them and asked why the King never give the wishes back.
-She could not understand
+and asks why the King never gives the wishes back.
+She could not understand why

-why Magnifico would not let people work on making their dreams come true, since
+Magnifico would not let people work on making their dreams come true since he

-he would not assist.
-This created a wall between the King and his would-be
+would not assist.
+This created a barrier between the King and his potential

-side to be able to capture this person and bring the whole island back to his
+dark side to capture this person and bring the whole island back under his

 control.

-killed Mufasa, or when Bambi’s mother was shot, you can tell how
+killed Mufasa, or when Bambi’s mother was shot, you could

-cruel the world is, and we were forced to face it head on as kids.
-Even when
+tell how cruel the world was, and we were forced to face it head-on as kids.

-they decided to soft pedal these dark themes, we still had clear and obvious
+Even when they decided to soft-pedal these dark themes, we still had clear and

-bad characters depicted as cruel, like in the Yzma
+obvious bad characters depicted as cruel, like Yzma

 0 comments: